joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-07-09-mobius-prism.md

 The twist between the caps of the prism determines which prism face you end up on after one loop.

+**Note**: *Since the twist involves a shift by a discrete number of faces, we'll measure the twists by the size of the shift $t.$*

 ### No twist

-For example, with no twist each face maps to itself and, so, forms its own distinct side of the Möbius prism.
+For example, with no twist ($t=0$ each face maps to itself and, so, forms its own distinct side of the Möbius prism.

 ### Hexagon, with $t=2$

-As another example, giving a hexagonal prism a twist of $2$ sets up the map
+As another example, giving a hexagonal prism a twist $t=2$ sets up the map

 $$
   \begin{array}{c}